 “Kids don’t ‘do well’ academically when worksheets aren’t used”

 FALSE.
 When students are struggling academically the first thing that needs to be examined is teaching practice, we cannot blame academic failure on the lack of worksheets.
 I have seen situations where teachers were relying heavily on worksheets and then they became “forbidden”, the result was an academic drop in the students because the teachers didn’t know how to teach without using worksheets.
 The first thing that any educational institution should do before “banning” worksheet use is to make sure the teachers know how to teach without them.

 “My kids beg for worksheets because they want to be like their older siblings and do “real” homework.
-There’s nothing wrong with sending a few worksheets home, it’s not like we’re not doing them at school”
+There’s nothing wrong with sending a few worksheets home, it’s not like we’re doing them at school”

 FALSE.
 When we send worksheets home for “homework” we are sending the message to parents that worksheets are the way that young children learn best.
 Most parents are not professional educators, it’s our job to not only do what is best for our students but to also educate their parents about what is best as well, if we don’t then who will?